Use this information to resolve issues related to memory.

 Go to the Setup Utility, select, and make sure all the DCPMM units are unlocked.

-Reseat the memory modules, and then restart the solution.
+Reseat the memory modules, and then restart the server.

 Check the POST error log: